Filipino Fiesta Menu: Popular Filipino Dishes Served in Every Filipino Occasion

 Barbecue is also on the list since kids and adults love the good ‘ol barbecued meat of chicken, pork, and hotdogs.
 Because when there is a Pinoy party, you’ll be sure to find smoke billowing out of the backyard and the aroma of meat being grilled to perfection.

 Morcon is the Filipino version of a meat roll with hotdogs, pickles, carrots, cheese, liver, and egg as stuffings.
 Morcon is considered a local Christmas dish so expect this dish to turn up on your dining table this Christmas season and on New Year’s Eve.

 Lumpia is one of the favorites as well, and this dish is an influence of Chinese cuisine.
-Lumpia or spring rolls are very popular in the Philippines and almost always served on any occasion because it is very easy to make a large serving in less time.
+Lumpia or spring rolls are trendy in the Philippines and almost always served on any occasion because it is very easy to make a large serving in less time.

 Once it’s done, it usually is finished with a bit of lime or calamansi juice to counteract the soy sauce flavor.
 The end result, of course, is the Filipino version of a saucy beef steak.

 Some have called it the peanut stew of the Philippines, mainly because kare-kare is, in fact, a dish composed of oxtails and tripe with a peanut-based stew, along with a few sets of vegetables that includes petsay, long beans, and eggplants.
 This dish is usually paired with shrimp paste or alamang.

 The deep-fried pork leg is best served with some tasty dipping sauce, or its partner called the atsara, a pickled papaya relish.
 Every Filipino Occasion is not complete without Crispy Pata.